-- Continue to support AASHTO Committee on Bridges and Structures (CBS) subcommittee T-10 on Structural Concrete to evaluate FHWA proposed draft UHPC Materials Conformance Guidance that has been requested by T-10. - Continue work on a journal paper draft detailing the results of the experimental investigation utilizing servohydraulic and non-servo hydraulic loading frames in performing direct tension tests of UHPC specimens in accordance with AASHTO T 397. - Work towards publishing an FHWA report on UHPC design recommendations and examples highlighting the analysis of a rectangular mild steel reinforced UHPC beam and a pretensioned UHPC I-Beam with a conventional concrete deck.
-This report is complete and undergoing a final review by the FHWA Public Affairs office.
-Publication is anticipated during in 2023Q4. - Continue work on the UHPC tensile fatigue behavior project: continue cycling second girder. - Continue testing of 12 pretensioned beams that were designed to investigate the development length of prestressing strands.
+- Continue to support AASHTO Committee on Bridges and Structures (CBS) Concrete Structures Committee as they evaluate the FHWA proposed draft UHPC Materials Conformance Guidance. - Continue work on a journal paper draft detailing the results of the experimental investigation utilizing servohydraulic and non-servo hydraulic loading frames in performing direct tension tests of UHPC specimens in accordance with AASHTO T 397. - Continue work on the UHPC tensile fatigue behavior project: continue cycling second girder. - Continue testing of 12 pretensioned beams that were designed to investigate the development length of prestressing strands.